Chloe's Book Club

 6. Throughout the novel, Crescentia's Astrean slave, Elpis, performs tasks for Theodosia in the name of the rebellion.
 On page 378, Elpis dies for her actions.
 However, on page 427, Artemisia notes that Elpis went out as a hero because Theo gave her a chance to fight back, rather than be a victim.
 Are there any other figures throughout history that have acted similarly to Elpis?
 Or people who you consider heroes in the same way Elpis is a hero?

-Five book-loving babes will win the ultimate Ash Princess prize pack: a copy of the book and its sequel, Lady Smoke, a smoky eyeshadow kit (to #takebacktheash that falls from Theodosia's crown) plus more beauty essentials from Maybelline and a gift card from Barnes & Noble.
+One book-loving babe will win the ultimate Ash Princess prize pack: a copy of the book and its sequel, Lady Smoke, a smoky eyeshadow kit (to #takebacktheash that falls from Theodosia's crown) plus more beauty essentials from Maybelline and a gift card from Barnes & Noble.

 Ready to enter—and, fingers crossed, win?
 CLICK HERE to enter!